Skip to main content

 Academics

-If you are planning to attend an international program in academic year 2024-2025 (including fall-only 2024 and spring-only 2025) or academic year 2025-2026 (including fall-only 2025 and spring-only 2026), please review the course listings below.
+If you are planning to attend an international program in academic year 2025-2026 or academic year 2026-2027, please review the course listings below.
+We recommend all students complete COM 180, ENG 101, and REL 100 before going abroad during the academic year to ensure greatest number of course opportunities available.
 Note that there may be prerequisites for more specialized courses.
 If you are going abroad for the full academic year, make sure to plan out both your fall and spring semester courses.
-Remember, you must be enrolled in at least 12 units each semester.
-Returning students often report that 14-16 units is the ‘sweet spot’ in IP to progress in timely fashion while immersing oneself in the international experience.
-If you need assistance planning out your courses, please contact the Manager of Internships and Academics in the International Programs Office.

 International Programs Advising Contacts